qntm/t-a-i/README.md

 At the time of writing:

-* The most recent inserted leap second was at midnight UTC on 1 January 2017.
+* The most recent inserted leap second was added at the end of 31 December 2016.
-* The most recent removed time was 0.1 TAI seconds, removed at midnight UTC on 1 February 1968.
+* The most recent removed time was 0.1 TAI seconds, removed at the end of 31 January 1968.

 ## Installation